Nertivia-Compose/docs/docs/explanations/env-file.md

  - The port server is running on

 ### MONGODB
- - The port database server in running on (no user if connected to remote database)
+ - The port database server in running on (no use if connected to remote database)

 ### CDN
  - The port CDN is running on